 Depending on size and construction materials, standard foosball tables can be expensive.

-The perfect solution if you don't have enough floor space to permanently devote to a standard foosball table, a tabletop foosball table consists of a cabinet which is placed on a tabletop or other flat surface.
+The perfect solution if you don't have enough floor space to permanently devote to a standard foosball table, a tabletop foosball table consists of a cabinet that is placed on a tabletop or other flat surface.

 The compact design makes this type of table portable and easy to store.